Contributing to omegaUp

 1. Push Your Changes

-The -u flag sets up tracking between your local branch and the remote branch.
+The -u flag sets up tracking between your local branch and origin (your fork).

 2. Open Pull Request on GitHub